indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-are-unicode-escapes-and-how-java-compiler-handles-them.md

 ![Screenshot of my IDE][ide]

-In this post I'm going to cover Unicode escapes in Java and by the end of this post you'll understand what caused the error in the first place.
+In this post I'm going to cover Unicode escapes in Java.
+By the end you will understand what caused the error in the first place.

 ## What are *unicode escapes*?